rowanthorpe/ws-repl/README.md

 wsrepl({socketProto: 'wss', bufferLines=300, replBorderStyle: 'dashed'});
 ```

-See `defArgs` in the js lib file to see what can be customised.
+See `defArgs` in ws-repl.js to see what can be customised.

 Notes
 -----